golemfactory/golem-js-preview-program/README.md

 - Run tasks on the Golem Network directly from your browser
 - Create serverless applications using Golem as your computation backend

-With your feedback, our open-source platform, the Golem Network, will become even more attractive to other developers!

-**Thank you!**